jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

    :width: 600
    :align: center

-4. Note that you also can specify anu roles with the "Same as" feature instead of using a mailbox or email address
+4. Note that you also can specify any roles with the "Same as" feature instead of using a mailbox or email address

 .. image:: pic_unregisteredUserProcessing/flowSameAs.png
    :width: 600